mattermost/mattermost-handbook/operations/finance/purchasing/how-to-procure-a-vendor-contract.md

 ### Step 7: Vendor on-boarding and invoice processing

 For all vendor on-boarding questions, refer to the [How to on-board a vendor](https://handbook.mattermost.com/operations/finance/spending-company-money/procurement/how-to-on-board-as-a-vendor) and [How to get paid](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-get-paid).
-Please be sure to communicate to your vendor that all invoices should include the **MM-\#** for reference.
+Please be sure to communicate to your vendor that all invoices should include the PO number for reference.